rkuma183/wilsonmar.github.io/_posts/2016-06-12-serverless.md

    * When <a target="_blank" href="https://news.ycombinator.com/item?id=10005415">
    Hacker News</a> announced it in 2015 when the product was first called JAWS.

-The Serverless Framework is a combination of command-line utilities and conventions.

 The company hosts on August 17 in San Francisco an Emit Conference for "event-driven architectures".